New Jersey Robbery Lawyer

 A robbery charge in New Jersey can carry serious consequences.
 If convicted, you can go to jail, pay a hefty fine and – with a conviction on your record – you can face a major obstacle when applying for a job or pursuing educational opportunities.

-Anthony is a highly experienced lawyer who has both prosecuted robbery cases in New Jersey as well as defended clients charged with this serious offense.
+Anthony is a highly experienced lawyer with experience prosecuting and defending cases throughout New Jersey.
 He will give your case the skill and attention you need and work tirelessly to pursue the best outcome possible for you.

 What Is Robbery in New Jersey?
 NJSA 2C:15-1